ak800i/power-outage-notifier-windows-service/README.md

 7. Build the project
 8. From an admin console run install.bat
 Note: install.bat uses installutil, which needs to be installed beforehand.
 This tool is automatically installed with Visual Studio.
+9. Double-check in Services that the PowerOutageNotifier is running and that the startup is set to "automatic"